srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. When you see the **Your deployment is complete** message, click **Go to resource**.

-    You should nopw be on the Overview pane of your new Stream Analytics job.
+    You should now be on the Overview pane of your new Stream Analytics job.

 1. On the left side navigation menu, under **Job topology**, click **Inputs**.